CLGallant/MindFirst-Engine-M1E/README.md

 # MindFirst Engine (M1E)
 *A post-identity cognitive interaction framework*

+➡️ For a full overview of the repository structure, see the [Repository Map](Repo_Map.md).

 MindFirst Engine is an interaction architecture that models users by their **cognitive communication structure**,
 not their demographic categories.
 Instead of assuming gender, race, age, or other identity markers,
 M1E creates a lightweight “OS-map” based solely on how a person thinks, recurses, and processes information.